This post contains affiliate links.

 It's also possible that the battery is defective and doesn't deliver the full amount of power to the toy; this is a very rare occurrence, but possible.
 If you find that you can easily outwalk your child's power wheel at a normal pace, refer to the warranty that comes equipped with the toy.

-If your child is 7 or older, we would recommend looking into faster ride-on toys since, at this point, a maximum of 5 mph may be too slow for them.
+If your child is 7 or older, I would recommend looking into faster ride-on toys since, at this point, a maximum of 5 mph may be too slow for them.
 But which toys, you ask?
 Razor makes electric scooters designed for kids ages 8 and up.
 In addition, the company also makes the Crazy Cart, which is designed for children ages 6 and up, which has a maximum speed of 8 mph and allows kids to pull off drifts easily!

 If your child still wants something closer to a Power Wheel, you can look into the Razor Dune Buggy, which has a maximum speed of 9 mph and is designed for ages 8 and up.
 And since the seat is low to the ground with a minimal design overall, it's going to feel much faster than a Power Wheel.